websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_07.rst

 Now we have a working website in place.
 It's time to start to add some content there.

 In this tutorial chapter, we'll create a :term:`model` for polling.
-The model describes, what elements a poll contains.
+The model describes what elements a poll contains.

 Adding a model
 ==============

 Models are added to a ``models.py`` file, that the ``websauna_app`` scaffold generated for you.
-Websauna uses :term`SQLAlchemy` for modelling.
+Websauna uses :term:`SQLAlchemy` for modelling.

 Open ``models.py`` and add::